 |

-Tragedy is part of history and it is certainly part of Biggin
+history and it is definately part of Biggin Hill's history.

-Hill's history.
-Since the airfield was first opened in 1917 scores of pilots have died in accidents, as opposed to war time
+Since the airfield was first opened in 1917 many of pilots

-exploits, each one adding to the concerns of those who argue that the flight path today should not go over a hospital, school
+have died in accidents, as opposed to war time exploits, each one adding to the concerns of those who argue that the flight

-June 1918: Lieutenant Pownall of 141 Squadron takes off on a routine searchlight exercise
+In June 1918: Lieutenant Pownall of

-among the mangled remains of his BE2 and so is a pigeon which caused the tragedy.
+explosion from the valley.
+Pownall is dead among the mangled remains of his BE2 and so is a pigeon which caused the tragedy.

 Clarification: Re the above